-If you have a large crop that won’t fit in the fridge, and an unheated garage, basement, or shed that stays between 32° and 40°, you could store your carrots and other root veggies in sand.
+If you have a large crop that won’t fit in the fridge, and an unheated garage, basement, or shed that stays between 32 and 40 degrees, you could store your carrots and other root veggies in sand.
 You’ll need clean, damp play sand, and enough containers such as 5 gallon buckets, plastic lined crates, or waxed cardboard boxes to hold the crop.

 The containers will quickly become very heavy, so it’s a good idea to fill them where they will be stored.
 Put a layer of sand in the bottom of the container.
 Next stand up a group of carrots (they should be positioned vertically, as they grow) so they are not touching one another.
 Cover the carrots with sand, and add more carrots, and more sand until the container is full.
 Top it off with a layer of sand.

 In areas where the soil remains well above freezing, root quality will decline over winter, so this method is not really viable.
 In cool climates, where soil temperatures hold near or slightly above freezing, carrots can remain in the ground through the winter with no additional protection.
 In cold climates, before the ground freezes, the bed should be insulated with 12 to 18 inches of straw or fallen leaves and then covered with plastic.
 Uncover the bed and sweep aside the mulch as needed to harvest throughout the winter.

 Observe proper care in the way you harvest and clean and store your carrots, as this will affect their storage quality.
-They can easily become soft and slimy, but if they are properly handled, carrots will last up to a month or more in storage.
+They can easily become soft and slimy, but if they’re properly handled, carrots will last up to a month or more in storage.